oconnor663/bao/docs/spec.md

 However, Bao uses a 128-bit counter precisely because filling it is impossible;
 that security assumption is baked into all 256-bit hash functions.
-Implementations that are concerned about storage space can make much more practical assumptions about their largets possible input.
+Implementations that are concerned about storage space can make much more practical assumptions about their largest possible input.
 For example, the largest supported input for SHA-256 is 2^61 bytes, and a Bao input of that size requires 49 hashes or 1568 bytes of storage overhead.
 Implementations can safely assume that even if they encounter an input that large, they'll never be